The Seljuk Han of Anatolia

 1. HANS WITH A COVERED SECTION ONLY: THE COVERED PLAN (C)

 This plan type consists of a closed, covered section (the winter section) with no courtyard in front of it.
 This is the most basic type of han plan, and this type of han was used primarily in winter and they are generally modest in size.
 In this plan, a courtyard may have been planned to be built in a second stage, and was never completed, or the courtyard was never built due to the restrictions of the topography.
+It must be stressed that recent excavations and studies indicate that the covered section was always built first.

 These hans can be classed by the number of naves, or aisles, inside of them and to their arrangement.
 They were denoted as single, double or triple naved hans, or, rarely as a han with a transept plan (The Oresin Han has side aisles as well, if it is assumed that there was no courtyard to this han, still under debate).
 Generally, hans with this plan usually have 3 aisles (naves) running parallel to the rear wall.
 For hans with more than one vault, the roof is supported by square piers.
 The entrance to some of the covered hans is from the narrow side, or, in others, from the long middle side.